 Most repair workers speak and understand enough English to do their job.
 If you have given a good description of your appliance and the problem to the Appliance Repair clerk, the worker should not need to ask many technical questions.

-If you have a problem communicating, call the Work Order Section.
+If you have a problem communicating, call the Work Order Section at Military or Civilian

 • How quickly will my appliance be repaired?

 Ranges - 24 hours

 Refrigerator - 24 hours